 Our feet carry us everywhere, but while in use, we rarely pay them much attention.
 In fact, while walking, to pay special attention to your feet will result in slowing down.
 That this results in not getting to a destination as quickly is likely why we’re good with ignoring them so long as they’re functioning.
 So it is with a great many parts of our lives.

 Unless there’s some kind of difficulty, we go about our lives without much awareness.
-Unfortunately there are little things that can creep up on us and do us and our relationships harm if we’re not paying attention.
+Unfortunately, there are little things that can creep up on us and do us and our relationships harm if we’re not paying attention.
 Further, the world in and around us doesn’t stop influencing our decisions and ideas of who we are simply because we don’t actively notice parts of it.
 Taking even a small step, like deliberately noticing how you are stepping/moving, to expand awareness to a part of your life you aren’t generally aware of can lay the ground for new decisions and behaviors.

 The more you see, the more there is to work with.
 The more you see, the greater potential there is to step away from the habits keeping you from moving forward.
+So remind yourself of the ground and build a lifestyle of daily habits that support the goals you are moving towards.